ishinbrot/LambdasandStreamsSolution/Readme.md

 ## Answer key:

+For this excercise you will update the App.java class and implement the method determineStudentsinEachClass utilizing streams and lambdas.
+Feel free to utilize the resource from stackify below or any resources to assist you online.<br/><br/>
-Your output should appear as follows:
+When your application runs your output should appear as follows:

 Professor Jeffrey Popyack has the following students: Jon Goldstein <br/>
 Pat Salemo<br/>